AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 **Target**: to generate a quantitative analysis report on recipient age

-1. Open the descriptive analysis wizard and select **[!UICONTROL Quantitative distribution]** from the drop-down list.
+1. Open the descriptive analysis assistant and select **[!UICONTROL Quantitative distribution]** from the drop-down list.

    ![](assets/s_ncs_user_report_wizard_011a.png)